 How Diamond Grades Affect Price

-The 4 C grades have a great impact on diamond price.
+As mentioned before, the 4 C grades have a great impact on diamond price.
 This chart illustrates price differences between one carat round diamonds with an Ideal cut grade.
 As you can see, even within a given cut grade, color, clarity and even smaller details can drastically change the price of a diamond.
-It’s important to note that some differences in color and clarity are barely noticeable without the aid of a jeweler’s loupe, and are often more of a personal preference depending on what diamond you’ve got your eye on.
-When shopping for diamonds, we recommend you look at several different cut, color and clarity grades to decide which you prefer.

 |1.00 CT Round Diamond||$3,560||Ideal||K||VVS2|